 Building Microservices by Sam Newman – Review

 The first thing you notice about the book is how small it is.
-Given that it is only 280 pages and of rather small format makes it quite small.
+Given that it is only 280 pages and of a rather small format makes it quite small.
 Don’t be fooled by that, the book is packed full of information.
-This is the main impression that I was left after reading it- marvel of how much is out there to learn and understand.
+This is the main impression that I was left after reading it- a marvel of how much is out there to learn and understand.
 If you are relatively new to microservices, this is an absolute treasure trove of knowledge and best practices.

 The thing that I am most impressed with is the breath that is being covered here.
 Just by looking at the Table of Contents we can see Chapters such as:

 - Implementing Service Tests